DigitalHistory-Lund/elam_stm_prep/README.md

 There is currently support five types of graphs:
-a. "default"
+1. "default"
-    This plot show each topic's nr, top 3 associated words and show their expected proportion in the corpus.
+    - This plot show each topic's nr, top 3 associated words and show their expected proportion in the corpus.

-b. "hist"
+2. "hist"
-    Shows a histogram of the MAP estimates of the document-topic, where the dashed red line denotes the median.
+    - Shows a histogram of the MAP estimates of the document-topic, where the dashed red line denotes the median.

-c. "perspectives"
+3. "perspectives"
-    A comparison of two topics (the lowest two if more than two are selected) , where words associated with either topics are positioned across the x-axis accordng to which topic they have the strongest association.
+    - A comparison of two topics (the lowest two if more than two are selected) , where words associated with either topics are positioned across the x-axis accordng to which topic they have the strongest association.
     The size of the word is an indication of its frequency.

-d. "labels"
+4. "labels"
-    Shows the selected topics and their top associated words.
+    - Shows the selected topics and their top associated words.

-d. "topicCorr"
+5. "topicCorr"
-    Shows a graph of the correlation between topics.
+    - Shows a graph of the correlation between topics.

+## A general note

+All buttons turn yellow(ish) for the duration of the calculation, after which the pressed button turns green as a visual reminder of what has been run last.
+If the buttons turns red, something has gone very wrong.

+Within each folder a *setting.txt* file is created that contains all the settings used to generate the related files (corpus, model, plots).